Inference for the Case Probability in High-dimensional Logistic Regression: Theoretical Justification

 \subsection{Analysis Related to Reweighting in Linearization}

-In the following, we provide more insights on how to establish the asymptotic normality and summarize new technical tools for analyzing the re-weighted estimator in the linearization procedure.
+In the following, we provide more insights on how to establish the asymptotic normality and summarize technical tools for analyzing the re-weighted estimator obtained by the linearization procedure.
 Regarding the decomposition \eqref{eq: decomposition}, the first term captures the stochastic error due to the model error $\epsilon_i$, the second term is a bias component arising from estimating $\Sigma^{-1}\xnew$, and the third term appears due to the nonlinearity of the logistic regression model.
 The following proposition controls the second and third terms. \begin{Proposition} Suppose that Conditions {\rm (A1)} and ${\rm (A2)}$ hold.
-For any estimator $\widehat{\beta}$ satisfying Condition {\rm (B)}, then with probability larger than $1-p^{-c}-\exp(-cn)$,
+For any estimator $\widehat{\beta}$ satisfying Condition {\rm (B)}, with probability larger than $1-p^{-c}-\exp(-cn)$ for some positive constant $c>0$,

 and